Dynapt-Inc/blog-template/README.md

 ## Multi-Tenant Shell Package

-This repository now builds the reusable `@caleblawson/blog-shell` package.
+This template consumes the reusable `@caleblawson/blog-shell` package.
 Each customer repo stays tiny: commit a `brand.config.ts`, a `/public/brand` folder for assets, and simple wrapper files that re-export the packaged routes.

 1. **Install the shell**